 What draws me to Ed as a strength and conditioning coach is he has huge experience from being a former professional strength and power athlete.
 There are too many trainers who have all there knowledge from books and study but have little experience in what they teach.
 Ed has both and that is what makes him a world class strength and conditioning coach.
 He practices what he preaches.

-Crusaders of the Super 15 Rugby League
+Crusaders - Super Rugby

 I can remember back to my sophomore year of high school.
 I was just really beginning to come into my own as a basketball player.
 I was tall, had the necessary skills, and had knowledgeable people around me to teach me what I needed to know.
 However, there was one thing that I was lacking.
 I was 6’7”, and yet I only weighed about 170 pounds.
 I needed to get stronger, quicker, and faster.
 I knew if I was going to play in college, I needed these things that I was lacking.
 That is when I first started training with Ed.
 From that point on, my whole athletic life changed.